populse/populse_db/docs/source/index.rst

 Documentation
 -------------

-* This documentation website has been generated with Sphinx
+* This documentation website has been generated with Sphinx (See Sphinx website for more informations `here <http://www.sphinx-doc.org/en/master/>`_)

 * The source code of this website is in docs/ directory (The website is actually in docs/html/ directory, but docs/index.html is redirecting to the website)

 * Generate the website (from populse_db root directory):